How Venture Capital Funding Works (Pre-Seed to Series C): Valuation, Dilution, Term Sheets, and Pitch Decks

 Series A Funding:

-Once a business has developed a track record validating a market/product fit, Series A funding can be raised.
-During Series A funding investors are looking for companies with validated ideas, solid business models and a clear business strategy to drive growth and eventually profitability.
+Once a business has developed a track record validating market/product fit, Series A funding can be raised.
+During Series A, investors are looking for validated demand, a repeatable growth motion, and a business model that can scale, plus a clear plan to deploy capital efficiently.

 Angel investors also re-invest at this stage, though terms and conditions are dictated by the incoming investors.
 Fewer than 10% of seed funded companies are successful in raising Series A (or beyond) due to tough competition and lack of investor interest.